Halford Capital

 A detailed breakdown of CRE loan structures, LTV ratios, SBA 504 vs conventional options, and what lenders look for when underwriting commercial property deals.

-Commercial real estate financing is one of the largest capital decisions a business owner will make.
-Whether you are purchasing your first owner-occupied property, expanding into a second location, or investing in income-producing real estate, understanding the loan structures available to you is critical.
-The difference between a well-structured deal and a poorly structured one can mean hundreds of thousands of dollars over the life of the loan.
+Commercial real estate is one of the biggest capital decisions you will make as a business owner.
+Whether you are buying your first owner-occupied space, expanding into a second location, or acquiring an income-producing property, understanding the loan structures available to you matters.
+A well-structured deal versus a poorly structured one can mean hundreds of thousands of dollars over the life of the loan.

-This guide covers the primary CRE financing options, what lenders evaluate during underwriting, how to maximize your leverage, and how to position your deal for approval.
+This guide covers the primary CRE financing options, what lenders evaluate during underwriting, how to maximize your leverage, and how to set your deal up for approval.

 Types of Commercial Real Estate Loans

 There is no single "commercial real estate loan."
-The right structure depends on the property type, your intended use, your financial profile, and how quickly you need to close.
-Here are the primary options.
+The right structure depends on the property type, your intended use, your financial profile, and how fast you need to close.

 SBA 504 Loans

-The SBA 504 program is specifically designed for owner-occupied commercial real estate.
-It offers the lowest down payment (as little as 10%), long fixed-rate terms, and competitive rates because the SBA guarantees a portion of the loan.
+The SBA 504 program is built for owner-occupied commercial real estate.
+It offers the lowest down payment (as little as 5%), long fixed-rate terms, and competitive rates because the SBA guarantees a portion of the loan.

 FeatureSBA 504